SamueleBolotta/Back_Squats_IPF/README.md

 - "parallel" when the IPF referees gave a red light to the lift from that specific perspective
 - "above parallel" when the athlete was clearly above the parallel

+ The Neural Network architecture utilizes a pre-trained ResNet18 model with a customized fully connected layer.

 ## Getting Started

 ### Prerequisites